DeepLabCut/DeepLabCut/docs/pytorch/architectures.md

 **AnimalTokenPose**
 -  Adapted from [Li, Yanjie, et al. "Tokenpose: Learning keypoint tokens for human pose estimation."
 Proceedings of the IEEE/CVF International conference on computer vision.
 2021.](https://arxiv.org/abs/2104.03516) as in Ye et al. "SuperAnimal pretrained pose estimation models for behavioral analysis."
 Nature Communications.
 2024](https://arxiv.org/abs/2203.07436)
-  - One variant is implemented as: `animal_tokenpose_base` for video inference only (we don't support directly training this here).
+  - One variant is implemented as: `animal_tokenpose_base` for video inference only (we don't support directly training this here)

 ## Information on Single Animal Models